kirill-lastochkin/Redmine-Report/README.md

 Simple gui reports from redmine.
 It gives you inforamtion about tasks (time spent, status, type of work), also you can mark them by keywords.
 How to use:
-1. insatll tkinter, redminelib (see details in modules docstring)
+1. install tkinter, redminelib (see details in modules docstring)
 2. get redmine URL and API-key
 3. set calendar period and run.